Volkswagen to pay $175 million to U.S. lawyers suing over emissions

 Lawyers for the owners of polluting vehicles and a spokeswoman for Volkswagen declined to comment.

+Lead plaintiff lawyer Elizabeth Cabraser, who is part of a committee of 22 lawyers overseeing the owner suits, said in August the amount sought in attorneys fees was far less than the "judicially established benchmark" for class actions of approximately 25 percent of the settlement amount.

 U.S. District Judge Charles Breyer on Tuesday is set to hold a hearing in San Francisco on whether to grant final approval of the vehicle owners' settlement announced in June, which would be the largest-ever automotive buy-back offer in the United States.
+Breyer must also decide whether to approve the legal fee agreement.

 VW has agreed to spend up to $10.033 billion to buy back the vehicles and compensate owners.
 It may also offer vehicle fixes if regulators approve.
 Under a timetable announced this summer, regulators could approve a fix for some 2015 VW diesel vehicles as early as next month.